-The Park 2 is the final residential development which carries an estimated GDV of RM672 million.
-Strategically located between the Pavilion Bukit Jalil Mall and 80acre Bukit Jalil park, it comprises 709 units of serviced apartments with 385 and 324 units in Tower 1 and Tower 2 respectively.
-The Park 2 offers a distinct prestigious touch as residents will be able to enjoy a seamless experience with exclusive access to the Pavilion Bukit Jalil Mall via a dedicated and covered link bridge apart from a pedestrian bridge connecting them to the park.
-Other exclusive amenities include two separate lobbies in each tower with 9 and 7 lifts serving 10 and 8 units per floor respectively.
+The Park 2 is the final residential development in Bukit Jalil City which carries an estimated GDV of RM720.0 million.
+Strategically located between the Pavilion Bukit Jalil Mall and 80-acre Bukit Jalil park, it comprises 709 units of serviced apartments with 385 and 324 units in Tower 1 and Tower 2 respectively.
+The Park 2 offers a distinct prestigious touch as residents will be able to enjoy a seamless experience with exclusive access to the Pavilion Bukit Jalil Mall via a dedicated and covered link bridge besides a pedestrian bridge connecting them to the adjacent lush public park.
+Other exclusive amenities offered include two separate lobbies in each tower with 9 and 7 lifts serving 10 and 8 units per floor respectively.